ParallelMaths/parallel/pages/module-7-test-spring.md

 ---

+887 is prime.
 All the others are divisible by 3 (sum the digits and use the divisibility check for 3).
 :::